indiqusdocs/stpi/docs/Guide/Storage/BlockVolumes/_WorkingwithRestorePoints.md

 ---
 sidebar_position: 3
 ---
-# Working with Volume Snapshots
+# Working with Restore Points

-The Ananta Block Volumes Service allows for extensively working with volume snapshots.
-Snapshots are point-in-time 'images' of the contents of a volume and can be used as a restoration point for the parent volume.
+The Ananta Block Volumes Service allows for extensively working with restore points.
+Restore Points are point-in-time 'images' of the contents of a volume and can be used as a restoration point for the parent volume.
 The following sections outline all available snapshot functions and capabilities on Ananta Cloud Console.

-## Creating Instant Snapshots
+## Creating Restore Point

-To create Volume Snapshot, navigate to the Snapshots tab and select CREATE SNAPSHOT.
-It will create a snapshot which can be used to further create an Image (template) or restore an existing volume.
+To create a Restore Point, follow these steps:

 ![Working with Volume Snapshots](img/WorkingwithVolumeSnapshots.png)

-## Creating Automated Snapshot Schedules
+## Creating Automated Restore Point Schedules

 Ananta Cloud Console users can create snapshot policies for their root and data disks.
 These schedules allow for strategic management of data retention policies and can be used as an alternative to using a backup solution.
 Snapshot schedules can be managed from the **Schedules** section of disk details.